cairneym/DefenceInDepth/README.md

-# DefenceInDepth
+# Defence In Depth: Part1
-Full day session on Securing your Azure SQL Database
+First Part of a Full day session on Securing your Azure SQL Database

 ## Pre-requisites